 You can request a payout already when you have earned £5/$7.
 There will however be a small fee for this.
 If you wait until you have earned £20/$28, you can get your rewards for a lower fee.

 When you have taken a survey, your answers have to be approved by the researcher that made the survey.
-So it will take some days, before you can see your reward in your Prolific account.
+So it will take some days before you can see your reward in your Prolific account.

 So if you like any of the charities that Prolific are supporting, you might want to consider this option once in a while.

-When you first join Prolific, you can only cash out on Tuesdays and Fridays.
-After you have had three cash outs, you can get paid via instant PayPal, once you reach the payout threshold, and then get you reward right away.
+But as mentioned earlier, after you have had four cash outs, you can get paid via instant PayPal, once you reach the payout threshold, and then get your earnings right away.

 How much money can you make on Prolific?